-As a food and drink enthusiasts, we visit a lot of restaurants, bars, cafes, food stalls.
-So, yeh I believe we have some culinary experience and we can recognize what is good, what is bad and what is unedible.
+As food and drink enthusiasts, we visit a lot of restaurants, bars, cafes, food stalls.
+So, yeh I believe we have some culinary experience and we can recognize what is good, what is bad and what is inedible.
 This time I will write about so-called hipster coffee shops, which are trending for the last few years.
-What are hipster coffee shops?
+What is a hipster coffee shop?
 First of all, I have nothing against hipsters or any other culture or movement.
 To be honest I find places with this style pleasant and lay down atmosphere there makes your drink true zen event.
 The owners of these places are so innovative that they earned my respect.
-The recycling is one aspect of their resourcefulness.
+Recycling is one aspect of their resourcefulness.

 Sure I like a homy feeling and laid back atmosphere when I drink my favorite beverage.
 But first of all, make it clean.
 I can notice if something is there for style or because someone was sloppy.
 Beyond doubt, it’s super cool to see some old items as decoration.
 But a thumb layer dust just doesn’t belong there.
 In Melaka, we were in a coffee shop, which used to be very good.
 It had great food and smashing coffee.
 The place is called Kaya Kaya Cafe and it’s on the busy street known for tourist buzz – the Yonker walk.

 Which by the way is not a great walk anyway.
 It’s a busy street with a traffic ambient noise.
-If it would become pedestrian zone the picture would be completely different.
-Anyway, on the first sight, this coffee place is a nice looking one.
+If it would become a pedestrian zone the picture would be completely different.
+Anyway, at first sight, this coffee place is a nice looking one.
 Especially with their open courtyard at the back, with some great graffiti on the wall.
 We ordered a coffee and some passion fruit juice.
 The drinks were fine, but the place was a real mess.
-Tables were dirty, dust was everywhere and on the floor, we even found a dog poop.
+The tables were dirty, dust was everywhere and on the floor, we even found a dog poop.

 I doubt it was the decoration.
 All around the place was standing water and mosquitos had their piece of heaven in that little bistro.
-All this dirty atmosphere chased us away with a help of mosquito army.
+All this dirty atmosphere chased us away with the help of the mosquito army.
 No food order, just drink and run.
 After ten minutes and five insect bites later we were standing outside.
-So here is the epilog: Sure, you can have some rustic, hipster style place.
+So here is the epilog: Sure, you can have some rustic, hipster-style place.
 Just make sure it’s clean and without unnecessary decorations.
 The great examples were in Penang.
 There we found so many nice hipster coffee shops with coffee on the top level.

 Thank you for reading.
 Tune with us for some great tips, reviews or ideas.
 We’re getting close to Penang, one of the best cities here in Malaysia.
 The food there is just amazing and cafes, bars or restaurants there are photogenic more than Gisele Bundchen.
 And for the end one hipster coffee joke.